BruceBAWest/brucebawest.github.io/_posts/2014-3-3-Hello-World.md

 It's as simple as that.
 I'm selfish.
 I don't care.

-I'm focused on me, on living one day at a time, on taking one step at a time, on surviving, on finding my own little piece of happiness, and frankly: it's working.
+I'm focused on me, on living one day at a time, on taking one step at a time, on surviving, on finding my own little piece of happiness, and frankly it's working.
 I'm happy.
-I'm like a living dead man, and I'm happy.
+I'm like a living dead man, but I'm happy.

 How did I come to this level of acceptance?
 I found stoicism.
 Seriously.
 Stoicism changed my outlook.
-My outlook used to consist of looking at at life through Facebook and wishing I had what you have, that I could be normal, that I could live the normal, boring, rat-race lifestyle.
+My outlook used to consist of looking at your life through Facebook and wishing I had what you have, that I could be normal, that I could live the normal, boring, rat-race lifestyle.
+That I could eat out.
+That I could spend a summer day on the beautiful beach that's just around the corner from my house.
 But I can't.
 I really can't.
-And stoicism helped me realize that, and accept that, and give me a new outlook.
-Whatever happens is gonna happen, and I can't change that, and I can't have an affect on anything but me, and my actions and reactions.
-I can't choose not to have MS (and other arguably worse things), but I can choose how I choose to react to it.
+And stoicism helped me realize that, and accept that, and gave me a new outlook.
+Whatever happens is gonna happen, and I can't change that.
+I can't have an affect on anything but me, and my actions and reactions.
+I can't choose not to have MS (and other arguably worse things), but I can choose how I react to it.

 On that subject, I'm starting this blog.
 I don't expect anyone's going to read it, so I'm not even editing it.
 I won't change the grammer, punctiation, spelling, none of it.
 I don't give a shit, and no one's reading this.
 Besides, I don't use words good.
 English is my first and only language, and I suck at it.
 In the army profanities became commonplace in my word regimen, and so since that's how I think and speak in my own little island at home, that's the fucking way its pouring out on this screen, because: fuck you, this is my blog.
 I'll fucking say fuck as much as I fucking want.
 Why should I give a fuck?
 And why should you?
+Fuck.

-Seriosuly, I don't give a fuck.
+Seriosuly, I don't give a fuck...

 Now, there are exceptions.